Lectures on Symmetric Tensor Categories: Lecture 2: Representation theory in non-integral rank

-A simple example is a {\bf principal ultrafilter}: if $s \in S$, we can define the ultrafilter $\mathcal{F}_s = \{X \subseteq S | s \in X\}$.
-These are boring, and are the only possible ultrafilters for finite sets.
-In contrast, the axiom choice implies that any infinite set $S$ admits a {\bf non-principal ultrafilter}.
-Its existence is proved non-constructively, so there can be no explicit construction of such an ultrafilter.
+A simple example is a {\bf principal ultrafilter}: if $s \in S$, we can define the ultrafilter $\mathcal{F}_s = \{X \subseteq S | s \in X\}$, with $\chi_{\mathcal F_s}(a)=a(s)$.
+These are boring, but clearly are the only possible ultrafilters for {\bf finite} sets.
+In contrast, Zorn's lemma (i.e., axiom of choice) implies that any {\bf infinite} set $S$ admits a {\bf non-principal ultrafilter}.
+Since its existence is proved non-constructively,\footnote{Namely, let ${\rm Fun}_0(S,\Bbb F_2)\subset {\rm Fun}(S,\Bbb F_2)$ be the ideal of functions with finite support, proper when $S$ is infinite.
+Then non-principal ultrafilters on $S$ correspond to maximal ideals in ${\rm Fun}(S,\Bbb F_2)$ containing ${\rm Fun}_0(S,\Bbb F_2)$ (and such ideals exist by Zorn's lemma).} there can be no explicit construction of such an ultrafilter.
 However, the mere existence of $\mathcal F$ enables various powerful constructions using the so-called {\bf ultraproduct} construction discussed below.

 Given a non-principal ultrafilter $\mathcal F$ on $S$, we say that a certain statement holds for {\bf almost all} $x\in S$ with respect to $\mathcal F$ if it holds for all $x\in X$ where $X\in \mathcal F$.
 It is easy to see that complements of finite sets are all in $\mathcal{F}$, so if the statement holds for almost all $x\in S$ in the usual sense then it does so with respect to $\mathcal F$, but not vice versa, in general.
 In this section, when we say ``for almost all $x$'' we will always mean ``for almost all $x$ with respect to a fixed $\mathcal F$".